How to Pressure Wash a Driveway - The Pressure Washing Driveway Tips

 Hence, before you begin your cleaning, make sure you read our instructions carefully and come up with the most suitable plans for your specific driveway designs.
 Give it enough time for the chemicals to take effect, as well as for the concrete to dry before moving to the sealing step.
 And most importantly, try to perform each step with precision and care, so you won't run into any problem later on.

-Tips for beginners
+Tips for Beginners

 While this still remains quite controversial, from our experience, the right pressure level for your machine should only vary between 3000 PSI to 3800 PSI.
 At this power, your pressure washer can easily deal with most household cleaning jobs and on a variety of different surfaces.

-That said, if you’re planning to purchase a new pressure washer, it’s best to go for products that can offer this level of pressure power.
+When you're planning to purchase a new pressure washer, it's best to go for products that can offer this level of pressure power.
 You can save a lot of money instead of paying for cleaning services.

-2. Remember to wear protective clothes and accessories
+2. Remember to Wear Protective Clothes and Accessories

 Wear the right clothes and accessories for better protection